riebeekn/experiments-in-meteor-blog/_drafts/meteor-client-integration-testing-with-velocity-and-jasmine-part-2.md

 });
 {% endhighlight %}

+Here we're doing two things, `Accounts.removeDefaultRateLimit();` is necessary so when running our tests we don't start hitting the default rate limit set up by Meteor on accounts.

-Nothing complicated, we're just creating a user 'Bob' if he doesn't already exist.
+Then we are setting up the user we'll be using for our tests, we search for a 'Bob' and create him if he doesn't already exist.

-We're going to need to update our package file to include the new fixture.
+We need to update our package file to include the new fixture.

 #####/packages/testing/package.js
 {% highlight JavaScript %}
   ...
   ...
   api.addFiles([
     'task-fixtures.js',
     'user-fixtures.js'